xiaoyifang/goldendict-ng/website/docs/dictformats.md

 ### Slob

-GoldenDict can render formulas in TeX format with the built-in web engine.
+GoldenDict can render TeX formulas when a slob dictionary bundles MathJax.

 ### GLS